acconeer/acconeer-python-exploration/docs/example_apps/a121/bilateration.rst

     **Shape**: There are a few aspects related to the shape of the object that will determine its detectability.
 Firstly, the orientation of the normal of the object will impact how much of the transmitted energy is reflected back towards the sensor.
-A normal pointing towards the sensor is typically more favourable.
+A normal pointing towards the sensor is typically more favorable.
 Next, the uniformness of the object is also an important factor.
 Objects such as a furniture leg or a wall results in a distinct reflection, while a less uniform object such a tree trunk with roots will result in a wider distribution of the reflected energy, resulting in a less defined peak in the measured